MickaelGuilbeaud/Watched/README.md

 #### Crash reporting

+Template uses Firebase Crashlytics library for crash reporting.
+It is disabled for dev builds through a flag in the dev AndroidManifest to avoid getting spammed by Firebase crash emails.

 #### Logging

 Logging is done using Timber.
 It is initialized to only print logs in debug builds, preventing logs in release versions.
+TemplateExceptions, an Exception subclass, are logged in Crashlytics as non-fatal crashes so we still have crash insight.
+Finally logs are forwarded to Crashlytics for non-dev builds in order to get more informations about crashes.

 ### Codestyle